yvelikova/axway-open-docs/content/en/docs/apim-reference-architectures/container-aws/_index.md

 with this option, many operational aspects of the architecture are externalized to an orchestration component.
-Existing users of AMPLIFY API Management should be aware that with EMT deployment, the role of Admin Node Manager becomes more of a monitoring tool, and Node Manager is completely removed from the EMT architecture.
+Existing users of AMPLIFY API Management should be aware that with EMT deployment, the role of Admin Node Manager becomes more of a monitoring tool and Node Manager is completely removed from the EMT architecture.

 Official testing is taking place in Kubernetes as the orchestration component.
 However, the Docker images are agnostic, so they can be